Simple and intuitive, powerful and extensible, lightning fast

 jsrender.js is available from downloads on the jsviews.com site.

-CDN delivery is available from the cdnjs CDN at cdnjs.com/libraries/jsrender.
+CDN delivery is available from the jsdelivr CDN at jsdelivr.com/package/npm/jsrender, and from the cdnjs CDN at cdnjs.com/libraries/jsrender.
+Alternatively:

 $ bower install jsrender